 This course is a study of algebraic processes in inequalities and equations of quadratic and higher degree, functions and inverses, complex numbers, probability, determinants, matrices, and the binomial theorem.
-Prerequisite: GSTD 0413 Foundations for Math with a C higher OR GSTD 0433 Intermediate Algebra with a C or higher OR appropriate placement scores.
+Prerequisite: GSTD 0383 Pre-Algebra with C or higher OR appropriate placement scores.
 Corequisite: GSTD 0101 College Algebra Lab.
 ACTS #: MATH 1103 (3 SCH)